 End users always have a false sense of security when it comes to their mobile devices.
 And most of the time, they don’t even take security seriously.
 Without realizing how many sensitive tasks they perform on their phones, like online banking, they grant apps widespread permissions and even give root-level access by jailbreaking their phone

-Employers need to play the major role of educating their employees about these threats and provide the best practices necessary for preventing mobile attacks.
-A recent poll conducted by Wandera, that consisted of over 2,000 end users revealed that only 7% of employees have been provided with any form of security guidance on using apps and smartphones in general, which is quite alarming.
+Employers need to play a major role in educating their employees about these threats and providing the best practices necessary for preventing mobile attacks.
+A recent poll conducted by Wandera, which consisted of over 2,000 end users revealed that only 7% of employees have been provided with any form of security guidance on using apps and smartphones in general, which is quite alarming.

 6. Hybrid Devices for Both Personal and Business Use

 According to Wandera, over 70% of corporate employees access their data from tablets or smartphones.
 The security challenge that comes with protecting corporate data is not limited to BYOD devices.
 Employees are now looking forward to accessing corporate-owned devices for personal use and want control over the device.

 Check Point’s 2021 Mobile Security Report